dictation-toolbox/Caster/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.
 - [ ] I have added tests to cover my changes.
-- [ ] All new and existing tests passed.
+- [ ] All new and existing tests pass.

 ## Maintainer/Reviewer Checklist

-!--- Please leave these unchecked and add any other specific tasks you would like a -- !--- reviewer or maintainer to do. --
+!--- Please leave these unchecked and add any other specific tasks you would like a -- !--- reviewer or maintainer to complete. --

 - [ ] Basic functionality has been tested and works as claimed.
 - [ ] New documentation is clear and complete.